dev3z/paytm-clone/README.md

 ## Build a basic version of PayTM
 Backend for a pay app

- Backend | Node.js, Express.js, MongoDB, Mongoose, JWT, Zod, React | Github
+ Backend | Node.js, Express.js, MongoDB, Mongoose, JWT, Zod, React

 • Developed a payment application backend using Express.js and MongoDB, implementing user authentication and account management.